 Mitochondria are dynamic.
 Their protein composition and functional properties vary across cell types, remodel during development, and respond to external stimuli.
-Mitochondria contain their own genome (referred to as mtDNA) which encode a mere 13 proteins.
+Mitochondria contain their own genome (referred to as mtDNA) which encodes a mere 13 proteins.
 All the other estimated 1000+ proteins are encoded in the nuclear genome and imported into this cellular compartment.

 We combine the new tools of genomics with rigorous computation and biochemical physiology to systematically explore mitochondrial function in health and in disease.
 We focus primarily on fundamental mitochondrial physiology and rare, monogenic syndromes, with the full expectation that our insights will inform the biology of common disease.
 Our long-term goal is to use the insights we gain to improve the diagnosis and treatment of a range of human diseases.

 Our team consists of biologists, computer scientists, and clinicians that work together in a highly collaborative environment.
 The laboratory is currently supported by funds from the National Institutes of Health and the Howard Hughes Medical Institute.